UM Today UM Today University of Manitoba UM Today UM Today UM Today

 Student standing with research poster display.
 Currently, I am pursuing my B.Ed to become a certified teacher in Manitoba.
 We are receiving many refugee students in our schools that have disrupted education and heartbreaking life experiences.
 This research project helps me to have trauma-informed approaches by understanding the background of my refugee students.

 We worked with multi-generational refugee families using narrative and arts-based methods to generate data to gain a deep understating of the exilic journey these families took.
-We aimed to understand the journey through refugee family narratives of their journeys to Canada by assembling artifacts refugee families associate with the journey and collecting and analyzing historical fiction on refugee journeys by Canadian refugee authors.
+We aimed to understand the journey through refugee family narratives of their journeys to Canada.
+We did this by assembling artifacts refugee families associate with the journey and collecting and then analyzing historical fiction on refugee journeys by Canadian refugee authors.

 Our team consisted of multicultural and multilingual team members and Dr. Sreemali values and appreciates and each of their work.
 Since our human study that involved trauma, Dr. Sreemali lead the way by ensuring humanity for our research participants by makinf them feel comfortable to share their traumatic journeys.
 Learning from her example, this has encouraged me to become a thoughtful leader whenever I assume a leadership role.